SKID STEER AUGERS

 Whether you’re digging post holes, footings, trees or piers, we can help you find a new or used skid steer auger for your needs.
 Use the form below to find equipment providers serving your area who are offering augers, then let them compete for your business with free price quotes.

-Find the Best Rates from Multiple Auger Providers
+Get Pricing from Multiple Auger Providers

 Skid Steer Auger Attachment FAQs

 What are Skid Steer augers used for?

 An auger is a popular tool that essentially ‘drills’ through dirt.
 The large screw design pulls out the material as you’re drilling so you’re left with a large empty hole that’s the same diameter as the auger bit.
 A Skid steer auger attachment is popular for drilling Pier foundations and fence posts.

 What types of material can an auger dig?

 Skid Steer auger attachments have a surprising amount of torque.
 Because of this, they can handle materials such as standard soil, but also rocky ground, clay, sand, gravel, coral and other tricky materials.

 There are two primary drive types for Auger attachments.
 A Direct Drive Auger and a Planetary drive auger.
 Direct drive augers spin faster and rely on the hydraulics of the skid steer while a planetary drive auger offers more torque and slower speeds for denser materials and wider radius augers.

 Planetary models have a motor that is connected to a gear system that powers the drill shaft.
 Direct drive augers use a hydraulic motor that’s connected directly to the auger’s drill shaft.